Suitability, Regulation Best Interest, and Form CRS

 Quick Answer

-Three overlapping standards govern the syndicate's distribution to end customers.
-The FINRA suitability rule (the "suitability rule") imposes reasonable-basis, customer-specific, and quantitative suitability obligations and remains directly applicable to institutional recommendations.
-Regulation Best Interest (Reg BI) applies to broker-dealer recommendations to retail customers and adds four component obligations (disclosure, care, conflict of interest, compliance) that effectively replace customer-specific suitability for retail recommendations.
-Form CRS (Customer Relationship Summary) must be filed AND delivered by broker-dealers serving retail investors, capped at two pages, delivered before or at the time of placing an order.
-The at-the-market sales rule, the fiduciary-information rule, and the direct-participation-program rule fill in the rest.
+Three standards govern distribution to customers.
+FINRA's suitability rule imposes reasonable-basis, customer-specific, and quantitative obligations for institutional recommendations.
+Regulation Best Interest (Reg BI) applies to retail recommendations and adds four obligations (disclosure, care, conflict of interest, compliance), replacing customer-specific suitability.
+Form CRS is filed and delivered, capped at two pages, at the earliest of a recommendation, order, or account opening.

 When the syndicate's allocation reaches an end customer, the customer-protection regimes layer on top of the distribution process.
 For institutional orders, the suitability rule controls; for retail orders, Reg BI and Form CRS apply.